Yarroudh/SemanticML/README.md

   --help  Show this message and exit.
 ```

 The input data is a LAS file with specified features and <code>classification</code> field that respresents the label.
-The command takes one argument which is a <code>JSON</code> file that contains the features to use, the training data path and the algorithm parameters:
+The command takes one argument which is a <code>JSON</code> file that contains the features to use, the training data path and the algorithm parameters, as shown in this example:

 ```json
 {